Benchmarking & profiling

 If you want details on the execution properties of a single kernel, or inspect API interactions in detail, Nsight Compute is the tool for you.
 It is again possible to use this profiler with an interactive session of Julia, and debug or profile only those sections of your application that are marked with CUDA.@profile.

-Start with launching Julia under the Nsight Compute CLI tool:
+Then, launch Julia under the Nsight Compute CLI tool as follows:

 $ ncu --mode=launch julia